openclimatefix/ocf-data-sampler/README.md

 > [!Note]
 > This repository is still in early development development and large changes to the user facing functions may still occur.

+## Licence

+This project is primarily licensed under the MIT License (see LICENSE).

+It includes and adapts internal functions from the Google xarray-tensorstore project, licensed under the Apache License, Version 2.0.

 ## Documentation

 **ocf-data-sampler** doesn't have external documentation _yet_; you can read a bit about how our torch datasets work in the README [here](ocf_data_sampler/torch_datasets/README.md).